Adaptive Bias Correction for Improved Subseasonal Forecasting

 We assess the forecast skill of three top-performing AI-models for convective parameters against reanalysis and ECMWF's operational numerical weather prediction model IFS.

-We compare weather prediction models and ECMWF's high-resolution forecast (HRES) system in three case studies.
+We compare machine learning weather prediction models and ECMWF's high-resolution forecast system.

-We find evidence that machine learning weather prediction models can achieve similar accuracy to HRES on record-shattering events.
+We find that ML weather prediction models locally achieve similar accuracy to HRES on the record-shattering Pacific Northwest heatwave.

 arXiv Detail & Related papers (2024-04-26T18:18:25Z) - ExtremeCast: Boosting Extreme Value Prediction for Global Weather Forecast [57.6987191099507]